My Montessori House

 A few words about Montessori equipment and how to use it.
-Our curriculum newsletters provide
+Get step-by-step instructions on how to use

 Our Level One DVD reading components are based on Montessori Sandpaper Letters and Movable